HobnobMancer/cazy_webscraper/docs/ncbitax.rst

 ``--update_taxs`` - Update existing NCBI taxonomy data in the ``NcbiTaxs`` table.
 By default onlt add new NCBI taxonomy data, do not update (and thus overwrite) existing data.

+``--use_lineage_cache`` - Use cached lineage data previously compliled by ``cazy_webscraper`` - skips retrieving NCBI Tax and Protein IDs and lineage data from NCBI

+``--use_protein_ids`` - Path to plain text file containing a tab delimited list of (1) NCBI Protein ID and (2) NCBI sequence version accession.
+Used cached NCBI Protein IDs.

+``--use_tax_ids`` - Path to plain text file listing a unique NCBI Taxonomy ID per line.
+Get lineages for cached NCBI Tax IDs.

 ``--verbose``, ``-v`` - Enable verbose logging.
 This does **not** set the SQLite engine ``echo`` parameter to True.
 Default: False.